letiziagirardi/web-services-testing-tutorial/README.md

   - Types of web services: SOAP, REST, GraphQL, etc.
   - Benefits of using web services in applications.
 - Setting Up Environment
-  - Tools you'll need: Postman, curl, browser extensions, etc.
+  - Tools you'll need: Postman, browser extensions, etc.
   - Installing and configuring Postman for API testing.
 - Making Your First Web Service Request
   - Sending a GET request to a sample RESTful API using Postman.